What do you want to do ?

 Time limits

-You must make your application within 28 days after the later of the day on which:
+You must make your application within 28 days of either:

-- if you have requested a statement of reasons under the Victorian Civil and Administrative Tribunal Act, the statement of reasons is given to you or you are informed that a statement of reasons will not be given.
+• if you requested a statement of reasons under the Victorian Civil and Administrative Tribunal Act, the date the statement of reasons was made given to you or you were informed that a statement of reasons will not be given.

 You may be able to apply for an extension to this time limit.